Bully (mascot): Costumed Bully

+Bully & Belle at a 2026 football game.

 The first costumed mascot appeared at Mississippi State during the 1964–1965 school year.
 By 1971, a more professional costume was created and the character was, like the live bulldog, called "Bully."
 Throughout the early 1970s, Bully was a white bulldog with a brindled patch around one of his eyes and a spiked collar around his neck.

 By the mid-1970s, Bully's look changed again so that he had dark brown fur and no collar.
 In 1980, a more cartoonish Bully graced the sidelines at Mississippi State games, one that looks similar to the one seen in the present day.
 During the early 1980s, he typically wore a tank top and/or maroon or white shorts if wearing any clothes at all, but as years passed, he more frequently wore Mississippi State's uniform for whatever sport he was appearing at.

 Today, Bully's team consists of six students plus an alternate.
 Each Bully receives $800 per semester scholarship for their first year and $1,000 per semester scholarship for each additional year as a team member, as well as camp clothes, camp fees, mascot uniforms and travel expenses.

 Beginning the 2008–2009 school year, Mississippi State added a Bully mascot to its Meridian campus.
 The Meridian campus Bully also attends UCA College Mascot camp and receives camp clothes, a mascot uniform, and a $150 per semester scholarship.

 Bully gained national attention in 2013 after being struck by an ESPN cart during that season's Egg Bowl game between Mississippi State and Ole Miss.
 The student wearing the suit had to be carted off the field on a stretcher and subsequently underwent two surgeries for a compound fracture.
 The student later sued ESPN and Mississippi State for more than $75,000 in damages, claiming negligence on the part of ESPN and the university.